Divy1211/AoE2DE_UGC_Guide/docs/general/attributes/attributes.md

  - ID: 30

  - This is a combinable bit field.
-Controls which units are able to garrison in a buidling.
+Controls which units are able to garrison in a building.
 A unit needs to have the garrison in building task to be able to garrison in a building to begin with

     | Property | Flag Value |
     | :- | -: |